bradford-hamilton/Ruby-On-Quails/guides/source/working_with_javascript_in_rails.md

 means that it'll get downloaded on the first page load and then be cached on every page after that.
 Lots of little benefits really add up.

-The Rails team strongly encourages you to write your CoffeeScript (and JavaScript) in this style, and you can expect that many libraries will also follow this pattern.
+The Quails team strongly encourages you to write your CoffeeScript (and JavaScript) in this style, and you can expect that many libraries will also follow this pattern.